-We are glad to share that CALM will be back in 2023!
-Proposal acceptances and regrets have gone out.
-Conference schedule and keynote speakers will be announced soon.
+We are glad to share that CALM will be back virtually in 2023!
+Conference schedule and keynote speakers are now available.
+Registration is now open, and you can join the waitlist.
 Please join our listserv through the conference website and follow us on Twitter for the latest news.

 Welcome to CALM